Head of School - Mr Joe Birkbeck

 He teaches Physical Education (PE) and led the department from 2013 to 2018.
 In that time GCSE PE outcomes moved to being consistently above national averages, and in 2016 the department received the award for ‘PE Department of the Year’ in Sheffield.

 After leaving Liverpool John Moores University, he worked in an Inclusion Unit in Sheffield for Key Stage 3 students.
-He then completed his GTP (Graduate Teaching Programme) with Sheffield Hallam University and has since worked at Westfield for the last nine years.
+He then completed his GTP (Graduate Teaching Programme) with Sheffield Hallam University and has since worked at Westfield for over ten years.

 Assistant Headteacher for Maths - Mr Andy Appleford

 Andy has been teaching Maths in secondary schools since 2005, working in five very different schools.
 Along the way, he has held numerous different positions of responsibility, which have helped prepare him for this hugely important role in charge of Maths at Westfield School, and subsequently across Chorus Trust.

 Just prior to joining Westfield, Andy was Head of Maths at Silverdale School for three years.
 In the final set of results before he left, the students at Silverdale secured both the highest pass rate in GCSE Maths and the highest progress across all their subjects for the whole of Sheffield.
 The previous year, Silverdale School was voted as the “Top State School in the North, 2018” by the Sunday Times.

 Andy has a degree in Economics and a Diploma in Social Science Research from Nottingham Trent University, completing his PGCE at Hertfordshire University.
 A keen reader, he stays abreast of research about effective teaching pedagogy, particularly in relation to Maths.